patriciogonzalezvivo/eyeo16/README.md

 June 2011

 Note:
-2011 June 04, a Chilean Puyehue volcano makes eruptuion
+2011 June 04, a vulcano named Puyehue makes eruptuion at the south of Chile.

 --